-- 1. Access to provide medically necessary treatment.
-A private health-care specialist may be granted access to school or district property to provide medically necessary treatment in accordance with the determination of the student's IEP team or 504 team, and subject to the Board's policy and/or procedures concerning visitors to schools and all other applicable policies.
+- Access to provide medically necessary treatment.
+A private health-care specialist may be granted access to school or district property to provide medically necessary treatment in accordance with the determination of the student's Team, and subject to the Board's policy and/or procedures concerning visitors to schools and all other applicable policies.
 This may include submitting to background checks and fingerprinting, as well as checking their names against the Colorado Bureau of Investigation Convicted Sex Offender website. - 2.
 Access to solely observe student or collaborate with school personnel.
-A private health-care specialist may be granted access to school or district property to observe the student in the school setting or collaborate with school personnel regarding the student, without providing direct treatment to the student, in accordance with the determination of the student's IEP team or 504 team, and subject to the Board's policy and/or procedures concerning visitors to schools and all other applicable policies. - 3.
-A school or school district shall not be liable for any costs associated with the provision of medically necessary treatment by a private health-care specialist who is granted access to school or district property pursuant to this policy.
+A private health-care specialist may be granted access to school or district property to observe the student in the school setting or collaborate with school personnel regarding the student, without providing direct treatment to the student, in accordance with the determination of the student's Team, and subject to the Board's policy and/or procedures concerning visitors to schools and all other applicable policies.

+3. A school or school district shall not be liable for any costs associated with the provision of medically necessary treatment by a private health-care specialist who is granted access to school or district property pursuant to this policy.